JonLim/go-algorithm-club/README.md

 - [Select Minimum / Maximum](Algorithms/Searching/Select-Minimum-Maximum/).
 Find the minimum/maximum value in an array.
 - [k-th Largest Element](Algorithms/Searching/Kth-Largest-Element/).
 Find the k-th largest element in an array, such as the median.
 - [Selection Sampling](Algorithms/Searching/Selection-Sampling/).
 Randomly choose a bunch of items from a collection.
-- [Union-Find]().
-Keeps track of disjoint sets and lets you quickly merge them.

 ### Sorting